gitshouvik/OPEtoCommutator/README.md

 # OPEtoCommutator

-Mathematica code to convert operator product expansions (OPEs) to commutation relations in 2 dimensional conformal field theory.
+This is a Mathematica code to convert operator product expansions (OPEs) to commutation relations of their modes, in 2 dimensional conformal field theory.